SHARONZACHARIA/LLM/README.md

-# Amazon Reviews Sentiment Analysis with BERT
+# Sentiment Based Text Classification on Amazon Reviews Using BER

 This project performs sentiment analysis on the Amazon Polarity dataset using a fine-tuned BERT transformer model.
 It’s developed as part of a research methods assignment focusing on training, fine-tuning, and evaluating large language models (LLMs) for text classification tasks.